spinout8121/Email-Header-Analysis/README.md

 pip install -r requirements.txt
 ```

-In addition, you will need to obtain API keys for the VirusTotal, urlscan, and haveibeenpwned APIs.
+In addition, you will need to obtain API keys for the VirusTotal, and urlscan APIs.
 You can sign up for these services and obtain your API keys on the following websites:

 - VirusTotal: [https://www.virustotal.com/gui/join-us](https://www.virustotal.com/gui/join-us)
 - urlscan: [https://urlscan.io/about-api/](https://urlscan.io/about-api/)